Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: Invasion implies convergence

 (according to inequality \vref{control_escape} controlling the increase of $\xesc(\cdot)$, this supremum is finite).
-Condition \cref{hyp_no_excursion_right_cutoff} will ensure that the terms involving $\Gback^{(p)}(\cdot)$ in the relaxation scheme inequality \cref{relax_sch_2} remain bounded.
+Condition \cref{hyp_no_excursion_right_cutoff} will ensure that the terms involving $\Gback^{(n)}(\cdot)$ in the relaxation scheme inequality \cref{relax_sch_2} remain bounded.

-The relevance of this definition for the quantity $\xInit^{(p)}$ is justified by the two following lemmas. \begin{lemma}[boundedness of energy at the end of the time intervals] For every positive integer $p$, if the integer $q(p)$ is chosen sufficiently large, then the ``final'' energy $\eee^{(p)}(p)$ is bounded from above by a quantity that does not depend on $p$. \end{lemma} \begin{lemma}[escape point ends up far to the right in travelling frame] The following convergence holds:
+The relevance of this definition for the quantity $\xInit^{(n)}$ is justified by the following two lemmas. \paragraph{Origin of time intervals: upper bound on the final energy.} \begin{lemma}[upper bound on the energy at the end of the time intervals] For every positive integer $n$, if the integer $p(n)$ is chosen large enough, then the ``final'' energy $\eee^{(n)}(n)$ is bounded from above by a quantity that does not depend on $n$. \end{lemma} \begin{proof} The proof is based of the relaxation scheme inequality \cref{relax_sch_2}.
+Thus, let us consider the various terms involved in this inequality.